 A native of Toronto, Sonia Rodriguez studied dance in Madrid with Pedro de la Cruz and at the Princess Grace Academy in Monaco.
 She joined The National Ballet of Canada in 1990 and was promoted to Principal Dancer in 2000.

-Ms. Rodriguez has danced principal roles in Swan Lake, Romeo and Juliet, The Sleeping Beauty, Giselle, Manon, The Winter’s Tale, La Fille mal gardée, Alice’s Adventures in Wonderland, Nijinsky, Hamlet, A Streetcar Named Desire, Song of the Earth and Opus 19/The Dreamer.
+Ms. Rodriguez has danced principal roles in Swan Lake, Romeo and Juliet, The Sleeping Beauty, Giselle, Manon, The Winter’s Tale, La Fille mal gardée, Alice’s Adventures in Wonderland, Nijinsky, Anna Karenina, Hamlet, A Streetcar Named Desire, Song of the Earth and Opus 19/The Dreamer.
 Her repertoire includes numerous George Balanchine ballets, including Apollo, Mozartiana, Stravinsky Violin Concerto, Theme and Variations, Serenade, The Four Temperaments and Diamonds and Rubies from Jewels, as well as in works by contemporary choreographers such as Alexei Ratmansky, Christopher Wheeldon, John Neumeier, Wayne McGregor, Jorma Elo and Crystal Pite.
 Ms. Rodriguez has had many roles created on her, including the title role in Cinderella, Princess Vasilisa in The Firebird and roles in An Italian Straw Hat and The Four Seasons.

 “Principal Dancer Sonia Rodriguez tirelessly appeared onstage for most of the night, perfectly capturing the mix of playful innocence and bewilderment as she encountered one strange scene after another during her journey.”